Source Water Protection

 We are partnering with municipalities, producers, agronomists, county conservation, and researchers to better understand nitrate transport and develop tools for three communities struggling to provide safe drinking water.
 Farmers in Spring Green, Fall Creek, and Waupaca are participating by providing farm management information and testing technologies and management practices that increase nitrogen use efficiency.
 Data collected on the demonstration farms are helping researchers calibrate models to better understand nitrate transport and to develop decision-making tools to assist municipalities in determining options to achieve compliance.

-Groundwater Coordinating Council’s 2016 Report to the Legislature includes valuable sections on nitrate and pesticides
+Groundwater Coordinating Council’s 2018 Report to the Legislature includes valuable sections on nitrate.

-Wisconsin Groundwater Quality: Agricultural Chemicals in Wisconsin Groundwater provides an overview of groundwater quality from the Department of Agriculture, the National Agricultural Statistics Service, and the Department of Health and Family Services.
-The 2008 report is the most recent available.
+Wisconsin Groundwater Quality: Agricultural Chemicals in Wisconsin Groundwater report provides an overview of groundwater quality from the Department of Agriculture, the National Agricultural Statistics Service, and the Department of Health and Family Services.

 Nutrient Reduction Strategy is the current state initiative to reduce nutrients.
 An update will be available soon.